 Again treatments will vary greatly depending on the presentation and cause.
 Frequently there are some lifestyle or behavioural changes that can have a significant effect on this symptom of urgency, sometimes there is an anatomical or structural reason contributing to or causing the urgency, and the treatments can vary greatly here too.

 A pelvic health physiotherapist can diagnose which type of incontinence you have and treat accordingly – 70% of women with incontinence will get significant improvements with appropriate treatment!
 The art is in identifying the underlying causes (or causes), and applying the right treatment options.

 A full assessment of the pelvic floor can identify not only general muscle weakness, but also the co-ordination and timing ability of the muscles to contract when there is increased pressure (such as a laugh or cough).
 Research has shown that up to 50% of women perform a pelvic floor contraction incorrectly if they are only given verbal cues.
-An internal pelvic floor examination is used so the therapist can ensure a correct and effective pelvic floor contraction can be achieved.
-Following this asssessment an individualised pelvic floor retraining programme can be commenced.
+An internal pelvic floor examination is used so the therapist can ensure a correct and effective pelvic floor contraction can be achieved, but also to look for changes to structural support which may be contributing.
+Following this assessment, your diagnosis will be discussed, along with a range of treatment options to see what will be most comfortable for you.
+An individualised pelvic floor retraining programme (if appropriate) can also be commenced.